CulturesSupports/Culture.Support/README.md

 ----------

-Amen even it means set up
+Even it means set up
 coordinate the tactic to
 default the development